More Common Obstacles

 (Intro to Plotting)

-What’s a novel, but a daydream we write down and embellish, expand and hone into something coherent, dramatic and hopefully entertaining?
+What’s a novel, but a daydream or fantasy we write down and embellish, expand and hone into something coherent, dramatic and hopefully entertaining?

 Sounds simple enough, in theory.
 But how does one begin?
-How does one even attempt to begin?* How do so many rudimentary thoughts (Hey, I’ll call this dude Romeo.
+How does one even attempt to begin?* How do so many fragmented and rudimentary thoughts (Hey, I’ll call this dude Romeo.
 I’ll name his girlfriend Juliette.
 They’ll live happily ever—no, wait, I have a better idea!) emerge to produce a provocative story?
 Maybe we gaze longingly at books like A Game of Thrones, or The Lord of The Rings, the Harry Potter series or The Time Ships, and think WTF!?
 How do people create such rich, complex, creative narratives?
 What were they thinking?
 What were they smoking?
 I could never begin to craft such an incredibly detailed epic adventure!
 Until I figure it out, I guess it’s back to watching reruns of The Gilmore Girls.

-Conversely, some new or wannabe novelists—heads filled with so many swirling, exciting possibilities—believe they can plop down one day in front of a notepad or a PC and simply begin to scribble or type out a coherent, fully-developed story.
-Most of those writers don’t realize that stream of consciousness writing will only get you so far, but then what?
-Writing a novel requires an incredible amount of strategy, of organization and finesse.
+Conversely, some beginning novelists—heads filled with so many exciting possibilities—believe they can plop down one day in front of a notepad or a PC and simply begin to scribble or type out a coherent, fully-developed story.
+Most of those writers don’t realize that stream of consciousness writing will only get you so far….but then what?
+Writing a novel requires an incredible amount of pre-prose strategy, of organization and finesse.
 And most of us will likely require a working roadmap (see Outlining) so we don’t lose ourselves along the way.
-A few lucky writers may be able to simultaneously craft a comprehensive story inside their heads as they write, but that’s an ability most of us do not enjoy.
+A few lucky writers are able to simultaneously craft a comprehensive story inside their heads as they write, but that’s an ability most of us do not enjoy.

-As I’ve previously mentioned, it’s fair to say that most novels begin with a single What if? notion or premise.
-We’ve concocted a vague daydream that seems promising.
-Or at least interesting.
 Gee, I wish I could fly.
 What would I do if I could?
 What might I accomplish?
+What if…?
 Or, Linda doesn’t even know I’m alive.
 If I could only make her notice me!
 What if…?
 Or, I love to realm build!
 Dragons and castles and wizards and dark magic!
 But where do I start my story?
+How do I inhabit such a wonderful place.
 What possibly could happen that will interest readers?
 Hey, what if a young knight bumps his head, develops amnesia and then….?
 These fragmented notions, in the hands of a creative mind (or in the mind of creative hands), might easily become the core of a superhero thriller or romantic comedy or epic fantasy—or a thousand other fictional possibilities.

 .